-Bart Hoogenboom is a Lecturer at the Department of Physics and Astronomy (UCL) and the London Centre for Nanotechnology, where he is also lead scientist for its atomic force microscopy facilities.
+Bart Hoogenboom is a Reader at the Department of Physics and Astronomy (UCL) and the London Centre for Nanotechnology, where he is also lead scientist for its atomic force microscopy facilities.
 He was initially trained as a solid-state physicist, working on correlated-electron systems and scanning probe microscopy.
 Since his PhD, he has gradually shifted his focus to nanoscale biological structures and processes, and currently leads a nanoscale biophysics research group.

 Nanotechnological tools enable us to study and manipulate single atoms and molecules.
 There is a particular interest in exploiting these tools to investigate the molecular machines that make the biological cell function in a way similar to a macroscopic factory and yet - because of their nanometre-scale size and the presence of an aqueous environment - so different.